alex-min/live_view_native_flutter_client/README.md

 - Basic styling (padding, margin and background)
 - Basic forms (validation & submit)
 - Dynamic attributes & replacement
-- Conditional components
+- Conditional component rendering
 - Material Icons
+- Server-side themes with JSON, also you can switch & save theme on the server side
+- Basic Navigation (switch pages, go back)

 ## What is missing?

 - Documentation
-- Navigation
 - A full API support of all the components
-- Themes
 - Modclasses (same as live view swift native)
 - Hooks
 - Animations
 - Better live reloading
+- Local storage
+- Images & Video
 - ...

 As you see on this list, the client isn't fully usable for a real app yet.